-Held last April 11, 2018, Wednesday, at the Stockholm Royal Palace in Sweden, the 10th Global Child Forum for 2018 was formally opened by the King of Sweden himself, His Majesty King Carl Gustaf XVI.
+Held last April 11, 2018, at the Stockholm Royal Palace in Sweden, the 10th Global Child Forum was formally opened by the King of Sweden himself, His Majesty King Carl Gustaf XVI.
 This year’s central discussion was on children’s rights and the role of the business community.
-Over 300 delegates coming from global companies, financial institutions and major players from different countries like the United Nations (UN) and government, tackled on the impact of business on children.

-Children’s Joy Foundation, Inc., represented by Ms. Rosemarie Navallo-Dimagnaong, the Executive Director of CJFI, a reputable child caring institution in the Philippines, was the only delegate from the country for the civil society sector.
+Children’s Joy Foundation, Inc., represented by Ms. Rosemarie Navallo-Dimagnaong, Executive Director of CJFI, was the only representative from the Philippines for the civil society sector.

-During the networking break from 10:25 AM to 12 PM, Ms. Dimagnaong met the acquaintances of the members of the Swedish Royal Family.
-The Executive Director of CJFI introduced its child welfare programs to prominent proponents of the same cause like Her Royal Highness Crown Princess Victoria and Princess Sofia.
-She also had the opportunity to meet with Anna Maria Bildt from the European Parliament whose main areas of activity are on migration, security women, children’s rights, the digital single market, and food issues.
+During the networking break from 10:25 AM to 12 PM, Ms. Dimagnaong met the members of the Swedish Royal Family including Her Royal Highness Crown Princess Victoria and Princess Sofia.
+She also had the opportunity to meet with Anna Maria Bildt from the European Parliament whose main areas of concern are on migration, security of women, children’s rights, the digital single market, and food issues.

 Child’s Rights Advocates Inspired the Audience in GCF2018

 Lise Kingo, the CEO of UN Global Sustainability Initiative, and Princess Laurentien of the Netherlands who operates the Missing Chapter Foundation that gives children a voice in the society spoke before the crowd of delegates.